 Wood was so prolific, in fact, that the full scope of his work remains unclear to scholars.
 To address this, a new UI research project aims to illuminate the breadth of Iowa’s most famous artist by building a comprehensive database of Wood’s works, helping fortify his legacy.

-The three-year initiative will create a digital scholarship tool—known in the art world as a catalogue raisonné—that will detail Wood’s paintings, prints, drawings, murals, and decorative work in metal and wood, as well as his public and private commissions.
-The project will also establish a multidisciplinary arts and humanities laboratory at Iowa dedicated to studying Wood’s life and work.
+The three-year endeavor will create a digital scholarship tool—known in the art world as a catalogue raisonné—that will detail Wood’s paintings, prints, drawings, murals, and decorative work in metal and wood, as well as his public and private commissions.
+The project will also establish a multidisciplinary arts and humanities initiative at Iowa dedicated to studying Wood’s life and work.

 “If we’re really trying to elevate Grant Wood to his well-earned spot in art history, then we need to have this kind of resource available for scholars and the next generation of students,” says Maura Pilcher, director of the UI-based Grant Wood Art Colony.
 “A lot of the texts not only overlook Grant Wood, but regionalism in general, and that’s a huge part of our cultural legacy as Midwesterners—and for the United States.
 It was a truly American style at a time when a lot of people were looking to Europe and other locations for inspiration.”